 You can bring records to us at our shop (904 E. Center St, Milwaukee WI), or we can come to see them at your home or storage locker (for larger collections, 100+ at least).
 We are interested in seeing Soul, Rock, Jazz, R&B, Funk, Metal, Disco, Rap, and Weird records.
-Sorry, we are not looking for Classical, Kids, Christmas, or Polka records.
+Sorry, we are NOT looking for Classical, Opera, Country + Western, Kids, Christmas, or Polka records.
 Also we do not generally buy 78s (the 10” shellac very-old records).

 LP stands for Long Play or Long Playing.
 LPs are widely known as “albums”.
 They’re also known as “33s,” because they play at 33 revolutions per minute.
 LPs are usually 12” in diameter, have a several songs on each side, and are typically packaged inside cardboard covers showcasing the band’s album artwork.

 *LPs need to be in sleeves for consideration of value

 45s feature one song on each side and were famously played in jukeboxes across America.
 45s are 7” in diameter and were typically originally sold with a plain paper sleeve.